Mr. Thompson is currently the co-managing partner of HSSM.

 Honors + Activities

-- Selected as a “Super Lawyer” in the North Carolina Super Lawyers publication
+- “Super Lawyer” selection nine times running in the North Carolina Super Lawyers publication (2012-2020)

 - Council Member, Bankruptcy Section of the North Carolina Bar Association (2011-2013)